Skip to main content

 How do I drop ISP?

-Anyone considering dropping ISP should first make an appointment with the ISP Director.
-If you do decide to drop ISP, you need to fill out a Declaration of Major Form indicating Integrated Science in the field “Major to be Deleted.”
-You should make an appointment with an adviser in your new major department (or in the WCAS Undergraduate Office of Studies and Advising if you are undecided) to discuss how your ISP courses will transfer and to plan your schedule.
-Graduation requirements are different for ISP and non-ISP students so do not wait until the last minute to officially drop ISP from your record.
+If you are considering dropping the ISP major, please make an appointment with the ISP Director.
+If you decide to drop the major, you need to fill out a Declaration of Major Form indicating Integrated Science in the field “Major to be Deleted.”
+You should make an appointment with an adviser in your new major department (or in the WCAS Undergraduate Office of Studies and Advising if you are undecided) to discuss how your ISP courses will transfer to other majors and to plan your schedule.
+Since some graduation requirements are different for ISP and non-ISP students, do not wait until the last minute to officially drop ISP from your record.

 Can I have my mail and/or packages delivered to ISP?